godaddy/asherah-node/README.md

 ### Go and Alpine / musl libc

 The Golang compiler when creating shared libraries (.so) uses a Thread Local Storage model of init-exec.
 This model is inheriently incompatible with loading libraries at runtime with dlopen(), unless your libc reserves some space for dlopen()'ed libraries which is something of a hack.
 The most common libc, glibc does in fact reserve space for dlopen()'ed libraries that use init-exec model.
 The libc provided with Alpine is musl libc, and it does not participate in this hack / workaround of reserving space.
 Most compilers generate libraries with a Thread Local Storage model of global-dynamic which does not require this workaround, and the authors of musl libc do not feel that workaround should exist.

+## Updating npm packages

+To update packages, run `npm run update`.
+This command uses [npm-check-updates](https://github.com/raineorshine/npm-check-updates) to bring all npm packages to their latest version.
+This command also runs `npm install` and `npm audit fix` for you.